top of page

 Recipients of the Arvid Carlsson Award receive:

-A challenge prize combined with an opportunity to attend an international conference (inclusive of travel and accommodation)
+• A challenge prize and the opportunity to attend an international conference (including travel and accommodation)

-An obligation to later share insights gained from the conference through a lecture directed at entrepreneurs and companies within the Sahlgrenska Science Park community
+• The opportunity to share insights from the conference through a lecture for the Sahlgrenska Science Park community

 Winners through the years